 Nothing causes that warm rush of shame more than seeing a simple wedge shot fly 45 degrees offline or feeling a 9-iron clank off the hosel.
 The shanks can sneak up on any golfer at any time and can seem nearly incurable at the worst of times.

 There is a lot we can all learn from the golf swings of some of the best players in the world.
 In this section, I will provide insight into what makes many of the best swings in the game work, and how you can learn from them.

-Rory McIlroy: Rory is arguably, pound-for-pound, the longest golfer on Tour.
+Rory is arguably, pound-for-pound, the longest golfer on Tour.
 Like Phil, he also uses his lower body but does do in a very different way.
-On the downswing, he tends to squat with his hips, which turns the ground into a springboard, which helps him generate high clubhead speeds.
+On the downswing, he tends to squat with his hips.
+Therefore, turning the ground into a springboard, which helps him generate high clubhead speeds.
 He also has a very freewheeling, relaxed tempo, which is a testament to the confidence he has in his swing.